 Ellis Smith, Co-Founder/Chief Development Officer at American Cannabis Company.

 Cannabis market is a young one.
-It is starting to take off and do already bumping into some obstacles.
-Most of these obstacles are related to the industry’s actions needs to differentiate themselves from the competition in a clear way.
-Brands are focused on experiencing a transformation of their potential, and generating more value and preference.
+It is starting to take off and is already bumping into some obstacles.
+Most of these obstacles are related to the steps the industry needs to take to differentiate itself from the competition in a clear way.
+Brands are focused on experiencing a transformation of their potential and generating more value and preference.
 For that, they need to clearly communicate their identity.
 What better way to do so than branding?